haet/wp-html-mail/readme.txt

 Custom designed WordPress emails for your WooCommerce and EDD transactional emails, contact form notifications, your WordPress core emails, BuddyPress and many more.
 Create your own professional email design within a few minutes without any coding.

+= NEW in 3.4: WooCommerce support in free version!! =

-= See how we design our WordPress emails within two and a half minutes =
+== See how we design our WordPress emails within two and a half minutes ==

 https://youtu.be/h-bFpPqkAzk

+== 🔝 Top rated email design plugin with 75 ⭐⭐⭐⭐⭐ reviews ==

+= Read what users say about our email template plugin =

+>⭐⭐⭐⭐⭐ Best Email Template Builder
+>🗣️ tillvb (@tillvb)

+>⭐⭐⭐⭐⭐ Simple, flexible and very needed on WP!
+>🗣️ Richard Fila (@richardfila)

+>⭐⭐⭐⭐⭐ Works great and is easy to use
+>Great plugin!
+Great support!
+Thank you very much!
+>🗣️ hirsala (@hirsala)

+>⭐⭐⭐⭐⭐ On my Plugins’ Top List
+>🗣️ Anticosti (@anticosti)

+>⭐⭐⭐⭐⭐ This is magic and should be default in WP!
+>🗣️ MarcelC (@imc67)

-= All in one email designer for your contact forms, WooCommerce, Easy Digital Downloads and many more... =
+== All in one email designer for your contact forms, WooCommerce, Easy Digital Downloads and many more... ==

 🆓 Elementor Forms
+🆓 WooCommerce – basic customization
 🆓 Ninja Forms
 🆓 Caldera Forms
 🆓 Contact Form 7